 Well, you call this guy.
 He isn't just one bug — he's millions!
 Millions of tiny creepy crawlies make up his body, as if his entire body is composed of Synchronized Swarming controlled by a Hive Mind.
 Sometimes it's worms, sometimes it's insects — bees are always good — and sometimes it's just any creepy thing you can think of.

 Villains like this aren't always the most lethal, but are often very hard to hurt.
 Trying to punch one is like trying to punch water (only far more disgusting).
 In some cases, they are almost impossible to kill, because if even one of the creatures that makes up its body survives, there is the possibility that it will return (though it may take a while).
+Kill It with Fire is often your best bet.

 In real life, these are called colony organisms.